 - Financial pressures related to tuition, fees, and living expenses

-- Balancing academic responsibilities with extracurricular activities, part-time jobs, or family obligations
+- Balancing online academic responsibilities with extracurricular activities, part-time jobs, or family obligations

 - Uncertainty about future career prospects and academic goals